List of rulers of the Akan state of Akuapem Guan: The Abotakyi Accord (1733)

 The common enemy (the Akwamus) having been driven away, and besides the fear that they might return, came the need to institute an internal security system to face any future eventuality.

 The Akim warlords thus arranged a meeting among the Guans and the Kyerepongs at Abotakyi.
 The purpose was to organise the territory into an order known as Twi military order.
 This consideration influenced the need of allocating offices and creating of new stools.
 Five divisions were created to rule the state under King Safori, with the later as Okuapehene.

 The five divisions are: Adonten number 1, belonging to Nana Offei Kwasi Agyeman for his role as warrior during the war.
 Adonten number 2 went to the remnants of Akwamu for occupying the central position of the ridge.

 The Gyase position went to Nana Akompi Kwatia of Amanokrom for he being the brother of Okyenhene, and also custodian of Okuapehene palace regalia and paraphernalia.

 The Nifa position was given to the five Kyerepong towns with its headquarters at Awukugua for his role of negotiating the meeting.
 The Benkum division was given to the Guans at Larteh.
 At the first traditional council meeting the Gyakiti warlord was crowned as the senior divisional chief and next commander-in-chief whenever the Okuapehene was away.

 In 1934, the then Okuapehene Nana Ofori Kuma decided that the Adontenhene Number 1 title be re-designated as Krontihene, a title that did not change his position and status in the hierarchy of Akuapem, even though Nana Yaw Boafo the then Krontihene abdicated in protest over the change.
 The Krontihene remained as the second-in-command to the Okuapehene.
 He owns Akropong, as such he is the Akroponghene.
 The Krontihene in concert and collaboration with the Okoman elders and the Ankobeafo administers the affairs of Akropong.

 The Larteh Accord (8 May 1994)

 The Abotakyi Accord of 1773 was permanently replaced with the Larteh Accord on 8 May 1994.
 The new Accord, which was signed by Nana Asiedu Okoo Ababio III, Otutu Ababio IV and Nana Gyan Kwasi II, created the following autonomous Akuapem Paramountcies:

 Akuapem Guan – with Paramount Chief, Osabarima Asiedu Okoo Ababio III, in Larteh.

-Akuapem Okere – with Paramount Chief Nana Otutu Ababio V, in Adukrom.
+Akuapem Okere – with Paramount Chief Nana Otutu Ababio IV, in Adukrom.

 Akuapem Anafo – with Paramount Chief Otobour Nana Gyan Kwasi II, in Aburi.